TFO: History

+In 2015, TFO submitted a proposal to the CRTC that all BDUs and satellite TV providers in Canada be required to include the channel in their lineup.
+The CRTC declined the proposal.

-In April 2016, TFO announced that it had established a partnership with Louisiana Public Broadcasting to syndicate 14 hours per-week of French-language children's programming to the broadcaster's LPB2 service.
+In April 2016, TFO announced that it had established a partnership with Louisiana Public Broadcasting to syndicate 14 hours a week of French-language children's programming to the broadcaster's LPB2 service.
 The partnership is designed to appeal to Louisiana's strong French heritage and French immersion programs.

 In December 2024, Xavier Brassard-Bédard, a former chief editor and director of TVA Nouvelles and LCN, was appointed as TFO's new chief executive officer.

 Television and web programming

 At its launch in 1987, the channel's programming schedule included both original programming produced by the network, such as the educational comedy series 17, rue Laurier, the health series La santé contagieuse and the newsmagazine series M.E.M.O., and acquired programming from both Quebec and France, such as the children's series Passe-Partout and L'île aux enfants and the talk show Apostrophes.
 It also aired a francophone dub of the 1970s English Canadian children's series Matt and Jenny, under the title La route de l'amitié.